 - Businesses may now set a minimum charge for credit card purchases of up to 10 dollars.

-- The Federal Reserve can cap debit transaction fees that businesses pay.
+- The Federal Reserve can cap debit transaction fees that businesses pay, for some transactions.

 - Businesses must have a choice of debit networks that processes their transactions.